-I became a hermit because ...

-- 1 My enemies ruined my reputation, and I fled to the wilds to avoid further disparagement. - 2 I am comfortable with being isolated, as I seek inner peace. - 3 I never liked the people I called my friends, so it was easy for me to strike out on my own. - 4 I felt compelled to forsake my past, but did so with great reluctance, and sometimes I regret making that decision.

-I became a hermit because ...

-- 5 I lost everything my home, my family, my friends.
-Going it alone was all I could do. - 6 Society's decadence disgusted me, so I decided to leave it behind.
+d6 I became a hermit because 1 My enemies ruined my reputation, and I fled to the wilds to avoid further disparagement.
+2 I am comfortable with being isolated, as I seek inner peace.
+3 I never liked the people I called my friends, so it was easy for me to strike out on my own.
+4 I felt compelled to forsake my past, but did so with great reluctance, and sometimes I regret making that decision.
+5 I lost everything-my home, my family, my friends.
+Going it alone was all I could do.
+6 Society's decadence disgusted me, so I decided to leave it behind.
+Noble d6 I became a noble because 1 I come from an old and storied family, and it fell to